 Kewaunee is a very small city located in the state of Wisconsin.
 With a population of 2,798 people and just one neighborhood, Kewaunee is the 262nd largest community in Wisconsin.
 Much of the housing stock in Kewaunee was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Kewaunee is generally considered to be a blue-collar town.
-43.54% of the Kewaunee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Kewaunee is a blue-collar town, with 43.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kewaunee is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Kewaunee who work in teaching (9.75%), healthcare suport services (9.24%), and food service (6.65%).

 Kewaunee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Kewaunee who are college-educated is close to the national average for all communities of 21.84%: 19.25% of the adults in Kewaunee have a bachelor's degree or advanced degree.
+The education level of Kewaunee citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.25% of adults 25 and older in Kewaunee have a college degree.

 The per capita income in Kewaunee in 2022 was $44,910, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $179,640 for a family of four.
 However, Kewaunee contains both very wealthy and poor people as well.